 This article lists free compressor VST plugins.
 For more categories, return to Free VST Plugins.

 A dynamic range compressor is an essential mixing tool and a core part of every digital audio workstation.
 Owning a high-quality compressor plugin is equally important as having a decent understanding of how compressors work.
 Whereas achieving the latter will take some practice, we can help with the first part of that sentence.

-Below is our list of the best compressor VST plugins that you can download for free.
-We included several different types of compressor plugins suitable for handling various tasks – from vocal compression and drum saturation to audio mastering.
+Below is our list of the best compressor VST plugins you can download for free.
+We included various compressor plugins for handling different tasks – from mixing entire songs to vocal mixing and mastering.

 These are the best freeware compressor VST Plugins: